The New Rules of Wedding Etiquette

-Spread the word about your hashtag.
+Spread the word about your wedding hashtag or Snapchat filter.

 If the couple hasn't made the announcement, then you shouldn't spill the big news for them.

-Share pics of the bride and groom.
+Share pics of the newlyweds.

 But respect their request if they ask you not to post photos before they do.